plain-text-blogger-theme/plain-text-blogger-theme/README.md

 [Perfectionists](https://en.wikipedia.org/wiki/Perfectionism_(psychology)) (or atelophobes) need such a blogging system to grow their blogs because they feel old posts are "incomplete" or "embarrassing" and are tempted to delete them.

+Blogger does not appear to have plans to end its service or delete inactive blogs.
+Theoretically, my blog should continue to be accessible after my death.

 ## The theme

 This repository contains [one Blogger theme](theme.xml).
 You can apply it to